National Inventors Hall of Fame and Museum

 The museum is open Monday to Friday from 10 a.m. to 4 p.m. and Saturdays from 11 a.m. to 3 p.m.
 The museum is closed Sundays and federal holidays*.
 There is a gift shop.

 School and group tours are welcome at the museum.
-Please contact email@example.com or the Office of the Chief Communications Officer at 571-272-8400 at least two weeks ahead of time to schedule a tour.
+Please contact email@example.com or the National Inventors Hall of Fame at 800-968-4332 at least two weeks ahead of time to schedule a group tour.

 If you cannot come visit in person, check out this virtual tour of the museum with Mo Rocca, Emmy award-winning CBS Sunday Morning correspondent and host of the Henry Ford's Innovation Nation.

 NIHF was founded in 1973 by the USPTO and the National Council of Patent Law Associations, now the National Council of Intellectual Property Law Associations.